mokuda2/senioryearreflection/_posts/2022-02-02-Triangles.md

 “Honestly, not really,” I answered.
 “We’re not really like that.”

-“What?
+“What?!
 What do you do then?”

 “Mostly just study at the library.
 And then he drops me off at my apartment at night.”